lyxlyx111/WRDS_Financial_Explorer/README.md

 ## 5. How to Run
 1. Clone this repository
-2. Install dependencies: pip install -r requirements.txt
+2. Install dependencies: pip install -r requirements.txt --only-binary :all:
 3. Run the application: streamlit run Home.py
 4. Enter your valid WRDS username and password to authenticate
 5. Start exploring financial data for any public company in the database